Seba272/seba272.github.io/index.md

 In particular, I am interested in the regularity of submanifolds such as **metric spheres** and **minimal surfaces**.

 If you want to know more about me, here is my [CV]().
-If you want to contact me, you can write me an email to <sebang@fastmail.fm> (I will replay from a different address).
+If you want to contact me, you can write me an email to <sebastiano.nicolussi@math.unipd.it>.
 My ORCID ID is: [0000-0002-3773-6471](http://orcid.org/0000-0002-3773-6471).

 Publications